 12. Eat breakfast – and breathe!

 The wedding itself may only be a few hours long, but preparation and clean-up make the celebration an all-day affair.
 In addition, you might wake up earlier than usual to begin make-up and hair styling or to pick up guests from the airport.
 While weddings are a special day, don’t let yourself get too carried away with the bustle and busyness before the ceremony.
 You’ll need your energy to fully enjoy your wedding, so remember to sit down before the madness for a coffee and a deep breath before you find yourself standing in front of the altar in a few hours!

 Still got some time before the big day?
 Check out our general tips for all aspects of wedding planning.
-We’ve also got more advice and reminders at our “wedding checklists” page to help you and your spouse create the perfect celebration.
+We’ve also got more advice and reminders at our “wedding checklists” page and “wedding budget checklist” page to help you and your spouse create the perfect celebration.